Racial Justice

 Every human, regardless of race and ethnicity, deserves a life free of discrimination, oppression and violence.

-Racial justice requires us to learn from past successes and failures while holding hope and optimism for the future.
-Not everything we want to accomplish will happen in our lifetimes, but we will make strides that support future generations.
+Justice requires us to learn from past successes and failures while holding hope and optimism for the future.

 In June 2020, in response to the murder of George Floyd by law enforcement and our nation’s continued underlying systemic racism, the Pohlad family committed $25 million over five years to advance racial justice in the Twin Cities.